Sink or Swim

 Upcoming Events

-The Bioengine Biomedical Device Design Symposium
+Bioengine Biomedical Device Design Symposium

 We will be celebrating the culmination of the Biomedical Device Design capstone course at UC Irvine.
 Join us over food and drinks as the senior design teams showcase their prototypes and compete for a chance to win BioENGINE Fellowships and Capstone Design Awards.